 A common assumption is that if you are born with one sex, then automatically you will also fit the gender roles and rules associated with that sex.
 This assumption is reinforced, or normalized, through social and cultural practices and institutional arrangements.
 People born of one sex are forced to play the gender roles associated with that sex.
 Many of the values, and beliefs of those gender roles are discriminatory to start with.
 The belief is that men are attributed with protective instincts, physical strength and rational thinking.
 They are expected to be the breadwinners in the family, the protector, the leader, and the decision-maker.
 Their primary domain is the public, in the world of work outside the home and in politics.
 On the other hand the belief is that women are attributed with motherly instincts and their roles centered on emotions, relationships, and care.
-For example, women are expected to be mothers who assume primarily the duties of child rearing and care for sick and elderly in the n.
+For example, women are expected to be mothers who assume primarily the duties of child rearing and care for sick and elderly in the family because of they are regarded as more empathic, more sensitive and able to relate with the needs of others.
+These views are disempowering for women as they restrict women to the domestic sphere, and give men freedom and privilege.